felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 ## Initial vs placeholder data

-***The initial and placeholder data options are two different ways to inform how the query needs to behave when no data is stored in cache***.
+The initial and placeholder data options are two different ways to inform how the query needs to behave when no data is stored in cache.

-The ***initial data option provides to the query the data (not partial) that's going to be shown initially in the application, skipping the loading state and caching its value***, being useful whenever the data is somehow available already.
+The initial data option provides to the query the data (not partial) that's going to be shown initially in the application, skipping the loading state and caching its value, being useful whenever the data is somehow available already.
 However, as the stale time defaults to 0 milliseconds the query is going to be revalidated immediately, so to avoid this the following can be done:

 ```ts
 // Show initialTodos immediately, but won't refetch until another interaction event is encountered after 1000 ms